rindPHI/FSAUtils/README.md

 * Determinization of NFA
 * Creation of Regular Expressions (RE)
 * Checking for acceptance of a word by an automaton
-* Star-Operation for NFA
-* Complement for DFA
+* Concatenation, Star, Union, Intersection, Complement for DFA/NFA
-* Concatenation of NFA/DFA
 * Implicit conversion of DFA to NFA
 * Pretty-printing toString methods for DFA/NFA

 Planned Features
 ----------------

-* Star, Union, Intersection, Complement for DFA/NFA
 * Minimization of DFA
 * Determination of the language (RE) of a DFA/NFA
 * Checking for equivalence of DFA/NFA/RE